saurabhp75/saurabhp75.github.io/_notes/kotlin.md

           length >= 20
 }
 ```

-### Also function
-- `also` function works very similarly to the `let` function.
-- Just like let, `also` passes the receiver you call it on as an argument to a lambda you provide.
-- But also returns the receiver, rather than the result of the lambda.
-- Since also returns the receiver instead of the result of the lambda, you can continue to chain additional function calls on to the original receiver.

 ### TakeIf function
 - `takeif` evaluates a condition providedin a lambda, called a `predicate`, that returns either true or false depending on the conditions defined.